-He is a Researcher at the Tokyo University Policy Alternatives Research Institute, a Research Fellow at the Tokyo Foundation, and the first honoree of the Abegglen Scholarship Fund established in memory of James C. Abegglen.
 Brunner holds a PhD in Information, Technology & Management from Harvard University and a BS in Computer Science from Stanford University.
 Before entering Harvard, Brunner was an associate in the Tokyo and San Francisco offices of The Boston Consulting Group.
+He is a Research Fellow at the Tokyo Foundation.

 Brunner has written about sustaining innovation in mature organizations, applying lean production techniques to software development, and managing research and development project portfolios, among other topics.
 He is coauthor with Stanford University Professor Emeritus Edward Feigenbaum of The Japanese Entrepreneur: Making the Desert Bloom, a book on the challenges faced by entrepreneurs in Japan.
 Brunner has advised Fortune 500 firms in the software, pharmaceutical, biotech, and financial services industries, as well as a variety of high-tech startups.